pimcore/pimcore/doc/Development_Documentation/11_Deployment/03_Multi_Environment.md

 ## The `PIMCORE_ENVIRONMENT` Variable
-To switch to a different environment you have to set the environment variable `PIMCORE_ENVIRONMENT` with a value of your choice (eg. development or test).
+To switch to a different environment you have to set the environment variable `PIMCORE_ENVIRONMENT` with a value of your choice (eg. development or test). `PIMCORE_ENVIRONMENT` is an equivalent of Symfony's standard `SYMFONY_ENV` so you can use whatever you prefer.

 Having the variable set, there is a special loading order for all configuration files.

-Loading example for `PIMCORE_ENVIRONMENT = development`:
+Loading example for `PIMCORE_ENVIRONMENT = dev`:

 ```
-website/config/system.development.php
+app/config/pimcore/system_dev.php
-website/var/config/system.development.php
+var/config/system_dev.php
-website/config/system.php
+app/config/pimcore/system.php
-website/var/config/system.php
+var/config/system.php
 ```

-The value of `PIMCORE_ENVIRONMENT` is used as a part of the file name.
+The value of `PIMCORE_ENVIRONMENT` is used as a part of the file name separated by `_`.

 If you haven't set the environment variable, the loading order of configuration files looks like, below.

 ```
-website/config/system.php
+app/config/pimcore/system.php
-website/var/config/system.php
+var/config/system.php
 ```

-> **Note:** If you put your configurations into `website/config` they are also not writable by the Pimcore backend UI.
+> **Note:** If you put your configurations into `app/config/pimcore/` they might not writable by the Pimcore backend UI.
 > This can be especially useful when having automated building environments and don't want the user to allow changing settings.